WGLab/NanoRepeat/README.md

 **Prerequisites:**

-1. OS: Linux or MacOS
+1. Operating system: Linux or MacOS
 2. Python3 (Python 2 is NOT supported)
 3. Python packages: `numpy`, `sklearn`, `matplotlib`.
 You can use `pip` to install the packages:
     ```
     pip install --user numpy sklearn matplotlib
     ```
-4. `minimap2`.
+4. Minimap2 (version >= 2.8).
 AmpRepeat calls `minimap2` to do sequence alignment.
 If you don't have `minimap2` in your system, you can install it following the instructions [here](https://github.com/lh3/minimap2#install).
 If you are using Linux, you can acquire precompiled binaries using the following commands:

     ```
     wget https://github.com/lh3/minimap2/releases/download/v2.17/minimap2-2.17_x64-linux.tar.bz2